 Au Gratin Potatoes

-Thinly sliced potatoes layered in a cream-and-Gruyère sauce and baked until the top is golden and the layers have set.
-The holiday side that competes with the main.
+Thinly sliced potatoes layered with cream and Gruyère, baked until the top is golden and the whole thing holds together.
+The holiday side people actually want.

 Twice Baked Potatoes

-Baked, scooped, mixed with cheese and sour cream, refilled and baked again — the potato preparation that turns a side into the main event.
+Baked, hollowed, mixed with cheese and sour cream, and baked again — the potato that eats like a whole meal.

 Crispy Smashed Potatoes